 C-Suite

 C-Suite is responsible for receiving reports when relevant of the overall effectiveness of safeguarding within academies.
-The Chief Infrastructure & Digital Officer will, together with the Director of Safeguarding & Compliance, will make checks on the appropriateness of online filtering and monitoring systems in academies.
+The Chief Infrastructure & Digital Officer will, together with the Director of Safeguarding & Compliance, make checks on the appropriateness of online filtering and monitoring systems in academies.

 Local Governance